zaoyang/30-days-of-vue/day-08/day-08.md

-# Methods & Computed Properties
+# Methods and Computed Properties

 Phew!
 We made it to week two (relatively unscathed)!
-Through this point, we've talked through some of the basic features of the Vue instance (data reactivity), template binding (directives), and the Vue Devtools.
+Through this point, we've talked through some of the basic features of the Vue instance (data reactivity), template binding (Mustache syntax/directives), and the Vue Devtools.

 In this article, we're going to look at two specific properties of the Vue instance - **Methods** and **Computed Properties**.